 Workout 5: 15 Minutes of Jogging

-This jogging workout can be done outdoors or indoors on a treadmill.
+You can do this jogging workout outdoors or indoors on a treadmill.

 Jog at a brisk pace for 30 seconds, then walk or jog slowly for 2 minutes.
 Repeat the sequence six times.

-When you are fitter, try wearing a weighted vest, or raise the incline if using a treadmill.
+When you are fitter, try wearing a weighted vest or raising the incline if using a treadmill.

 Workout 6: 15 Minutes of Jumping Rope

-Start by jumping for two-minutes at low intensity, then increase your pace and jump higher for 1-minute.
+Start by jumping for two minutes at low intensity, then increase your pace and jump higher for one minute.
 Repeat five times.

 NB: Jumping rope places more pressure on the joints than the other exercises covered here.
 For this reason, I don’t recommend it for anyone who has joint issues.